gr0uch0dev/kubeisle/kind/readme.md

 ### Tips

 - Make sure the architecture of the computer matches both `kind` and `kubectl`.
 To get information about the machine's architecture, issue in the terminal `uname -i`
+- Todo: docker must run as privileged, otherwise the network will not be reachable by the host